 The AFS/Metal Casting Design & Purchasing Casting Competition is your chance to show the engineering and purchasing community what a metal casting can accomplish.
 Beyond the company recognition and industry public relations gained through the “best-in-class” castings, all entries will appear in Metal Casting Design & Purchasing magazine’s “Castings in Action” and “Casting Innovations” departments.
-This year’s Casting of the Year will receive a free year’s license of Magmasoft simulation software, while Best in Class receive 6 month licenses.
-Also, this year’s winners will be showcased at Cast in North America at Metalcasting Congress in April 2017.
+The 2018 winners will be showcased at Cast in North America at Metalcasting Congress in April 2018.

 Participation is open to all North American metalcasters and designers/users of metal castings.
 Previous entries may be resubmitted.
 Castings are sought in all metals, casting processes, end-use applications and sizes/weights.
 Click here for the entry form.